INFO PAGE

 Why hire a Certified Access Specialist?

-Through an inspection report, a Certified Access Specialist (CASp) will identify construction-related accessibility barriers found at your business and describe the barrier removal requirements to comply with federal and state accessibility guidelines.
+Through an inspection report, a Certified Access Specialist (CASp) will identify construction-related accessibility barriers found at your business.
+They will also describe ways to comply with federal and state accessibility guidelines.

 How much will a CASp inspection cost?